 C2.
 Are safeguards against official corruption strong and effective?
 3 / 4

 Corruption has been a chronic problem, though auditing bodies and the independent courts are somewhat effective in detecting abuses and holding officials accountable.
 High-ranking public officials, however, are rarely prosecuted for corruption.
 Corruption is most prevalent in foreign aid, government procurement, and transfers.

 C3.
 Does the government operate with openness and transparency?
 3 / 4

 There is not a strong legal mechanism for obtaining access to government information, but documents can often be obtained through the courts.
 Auditors have repeatedly found invalid or poorly documented spending practices at government ministries, agencies, and state-owned enterprises.
 In November 2018, the government and the World Bank began a program aimed at strengthening public-procurement and budget-reporting processes, with the ultimate goal of enhancing transparency.

 CIVIL LIBERTIES: 55 / 60

 D. FREEDOM OF EXPRESSION AND BELIEF: 16 / 16

 D1.
 Are there free and independent media?
 4 / 4

 The government generally respects the freedoms of speech and the press.
 A privately owned newspaper, the Marshall Islands Journal, publishes articles in English and Marshallese.
 Broadcast outlets include both government- and church-owned radio stations, and cable television offers a variety of international news and entertainment programs.
-Internet access is expanding, reaching as much as a third of the population by 2017, but it remains limited due to poor infrastructure and high costs.
+Internet access is expanding, reaching nearly 40 percent of the population by 2018, but it remains limited due to poor infrastructure and high costs.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4